 Where will the programme be held?

-The introductory day and all module face to face sessions will take place at a suitable venue within the eastern region.
+Face to face sessions will take place at a suitable venue within the Eastern region.

 The programme starts online in Autumn 2018, with the face-to-face days held as below.
 Please note that all face to face days are compulsory and are full days running approximately 9.30am-4pm: